Dissecting the Phase Space Snail Shell: INTRODUCTION

 \section{INTRODUCTION}

 The Milky Way disk is not in a complete dynamical equilibrium.
-It is still phase mixing in both horizontal and vertical directions.
+It shows prominent structure in kinematic space that is phase mixing in both horizontal and vertical directions.
 Since the full phase-space information of individual stars may be obtained, the Milky Way is unique and valuable to reveal the disk dynamical evolution in detail.
 The picture of the Milky Way evolution is complicated, which is affected by both internal and external perturbations.
-The resonances of the bar and spiral arms can significantly influence the stellar orbits to cause the radial migration and large scale radial inward/outward bulk motion in the disk \citep{sel_bin_02, roskar_etal_08, sieber_etal_11, sieber_etal_12, faure_etal_14, monari_etal_14, monari_etal_15, monari_etal_16}.
-On the other hand, satellite galaxies or sub-halos interacting with the Milky Way can perturb the disk to generate warps, flares or other vertical motions such as the bending and breathing features in the outer disk \citep{quinn_etal_93, purcel_etal_11, gomez_etal_13, debatt_14, widrow_etal_14, wan_etal_17}.
+The resonances of the bar and spiral arms can significantly influence the stellar orbits to cause the radial migration in the disk \citep{friedl_etal_94, sel_bin_02, roskar_etal_08, min_fam_10} and to generate substructures in the velocity phase space for stars in the solar neighborhood \citep{dehnen_00, fux_01, antoja_etal_09, antoja_etal_11, quille_etal_11, hun_bov_18}.
+Large scale bulk motions observed in the Galactic disk \citep[e.g.,][]{sieber_etal_11, carlin_etal_13, sun_etal_15, tian_etal_17, wang_etal_18a, wang_etal_18b} could also be induced from dynamical processes related to the bar and spiral arms \citep{sieber_etal_12, debatt_14, faure_etal_14, monari_etal_15, monari_etal_16}.
+Moreover, satellite galaxies or sub-halos interacting with the Milky Way can perturb the disk to generate warps, flares or other vertical motions such as the bending and breathing features in the outer disk \citep{hun_too_69, quinn_etal_93, kazant_etal_08, purcel_etal_11, gomez_etal_13, widrow_etal_14, donghi_etal_16, laport_etal_18a, laport_etal_18b}.